1020+ breaches tracked — check free

 Is the Twitter (200M) breach still dangerous in 2026?

 Yes.
 Stolen data from the Twitter (200M) breach remains dangerous years after the incident.
-Research shows that over 65% of stolen credentials from older breaches have never been changed by the account holders.
-Attackers routinely compile data from multiple breaches to build complete profiles, and credentials from 2021 are still actively used in credential stuffing attacks today.
+Attackers routinely compile data from multiple breaches to build complete profiles, and credentials from 2021 are still actively used in automated attacks today.

-Personal information like email addresses, phone numbers, and dates of birth never expire.
+Personal information like email addresses, phone numbers, and dates of birth does not expire.
 Even if you changed your Twitter (200M) password, the other exposed data can be combined with information from other breaches to target you.
-Learn more about how long stolen data stays dangerous.
+Learn how long stolen data stays dangerous.

 1